awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-licensemanager-license-issuerdata.md

 # AWS::LicenseManager::License IssuerData<a name="aws-properties-licensemanager-license-issuerdata"></a>

-Details about the issuer of a license\.
+Details associated with the issuer of a license\.

 ## Syntax<a name="aws-properties-licensemanager-license-issuerdata-syntax"></a>